voxeet/comms-sdk-react-native/docs/classes/internal.RecordingService.md

 [internal](../modules/internal.md).RecordingService

 The RecordingService is responsible for recording conferences.
-For more information about the recording function, see the [Recording Conferences](doc:guides-recording-conferences).
+For more information about the recording function, see the [Recording Conferences](doc:guides-recording-conferences) document.

 ## Table of contents